 PAYG is the total salary, wages, and other payments you have paid as well as the amount of tax you withheld during the determined business period.
 You’ll direct these payments to the ATO in instalments, and you can generally opt for an amount you calculate or an amount determined by the tax office.

 If you’re new to the BAS game and feeling overwhelmed, know that you’re not alone.
 Many small business owners go through the same uncomfortable settling-in period, and a certified tax accountant can be a great help.
 We deal with these things daily, so we’re happy to take the stress off your hands and free your time to focus on the aspects of your business you find genuinely fulfilling.
 If that sounds like what you need, contact your nearest ITP branch today.
 We offer unbeatable service at competitive rates, and our friendly accountants love lending a hand to Aussie business owners.

 What is included in the PAYG section of the BAS form?

-You’ll also need to collect money for:
+All told, you will need to collect money for:

-- workers under labour hire arrangements
+- Workers under labour-hire arrangements

-- businesses that didn’t quote their Australian Business Number (ABN).
+- Businesses that didn’t quote their Australian Business Number (ABN)